modxorg/Docs/en/building-sites/settings/friendly_url_prefix.md

 **Type**: String
 **Default**:

-This setting is **deprecated** and is no longer available in MODx Revolution.
+This setting is **deprecated** and is no longer available in MODX Revolution.

 Here you can specify the prefix to use for friendly URLs.
 For example, a prefix setting of 'page' will turn the URL /index.php?id=2 to the friendly URL /page2.html (assuming the suffix is set to .html).
 This way you can specify what your users (and search engines) see for links on your site.